WPRDC/data-guide/docs/privacy.md

 ##Data Quality Assessment

 After an organization decides to share information as open data, and has determined that release will cause minimal harm to any individual, a data quality assessment should be undertaken.
 Every dataset that is shared as open data should be rigorously evaluated before publication to ensure that sensitive information is not being inadvertently shared.
 Test de-identification or anonymization .
-TSeveral elements to look for include:
+Several elements to look for include:

 - Unstructured or semi-structured fields that may contain